otsaloma/dataiter/doc/dataiter.rst

 dataiter
 ========

-The below ``dataiter.*`` functions are shorthand helpers for use in conjunction with :meth:`dataiter.DataFrame.aggregate`, see the guide on :doc:`aggregation </aggregation>` for details.
+The following functions are shorthand helpers for use in conjunction with :meth:`DataFrame.aggregate`, see the guide on :doc:`aggregation
+</aggregation>` for details.

 :func:`~dataiter.all`
 :func:`~dataiter.any`